WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

         ```C++
         int countHeavy(const vector<Book *> &v) {
             int count = 0;
-            for (auto &p: v)
+            for (auto p: v)
-                if (p->heavy()) ++ count;
+                if (p->isHeavy()) ++count;
             return count;
         }
         ```
-    - vs. `whatIsIt`, when we used dynamic casting (not closed for modification)
+    - vs. `whatIsIt`, when we used dynamic casting (not closed for modification).
-    - **Note:** can't really be 100% closed, some changes may require source modification
+    - **Note:** Can't really be 100% closed, some changes may require source modification.
-      - These should be taken with a bit of common sense
+      - These should be taken with a bit of common sense.
-      - Plan for the _most likely_ changes and make your code closed with respect to those changes
+      - Plan for the _most likely_ changes and make your code closed with respect to those changes.
 - **Liskov Substitution Principle (LSP)**
-    - Simply put: public inheritance must indicate an "IS-A" relationship
+    - Simply put: public inheritance must indicate an "IS-A" relationship.
     - But there's more to it: If `B` is a subtype (subclass) of `A`, then we should be able to use an object `b` of type `B` in any context that requires an object of type `A` <u> without affecting the correctness of the program (*) </u>
-    - C++'s inheritance rules already allow us to use subclass objects in place of superclass objects
+    - C++'s inheritance rules already allow us to use subclass objects in place of superclass objects.
-    - (\*) Very important point: a program should "not be able to tell" if it is using a superclass object or a subclass object
+    - (\*) This is the important point.
+Informally: a program should "not be able to tell" if it is using a superclass object or a subclass object.
-      - Note: arguably, `dynamic_cast` does violate LSP, depending on how you use it
+      - Note: arguably, `dynamic_cast` does violate LSP, depending on how you use it.
-      - Formally: if an invariant `I` is true of class `A`, then it is true of class `B`
+      - Formally: if an invariant `I` is true of class `A`, then it is true of class `B`.
-      - If an invariant `I` is true of method `A::f`, and `B::f` overrides `A::f`, then `I` must hold for `B::f`
+      - If an invariant `I` is true of method `A::f`, and `B::f` overrides `A::f`, then `I` must hold for `B::f`.
-      - If `A::f` has a precondition `P` and a postcondition `Q`, then `B::f` must have a precondition `P' <= P` and a post condition `Q' => Q`
+      - If `A::f` has a precondition `P` and a postcondition `Q`, then `B::f` must have a precondition `P' <= P` and a post condition `Q' => Q`.
         ```
             P ===> Q
             |      ^
             V      |
             P'===> Q'
         ```
-      - If `A::f` and `B::f` behave differently, the difference in behaviour must fall within what is allowed by the program's correctness specification
+      - If `A::f` and `B::f` behave differently, the difference in behaviour must fall within what is allowed by the program's correctness specification.
     - Ex.
         1. **Contravariance Problem**
-            - Arises anytime you have a binary operator (ie. a method with an "other" parameter) of the same type as `*this`
+            - Arises anytime you have a binary operator (ie. a method with an "other" parameter) of the same type as `*this`.
                 ```C++
                 class Shape {
                     public: